-Biopic on Tupac Shakur, played by newcomer Demetrius Shipp Jr. The film follows Shakur from his early days in New York City to his evolution into being one of the world's most recognised and influential voices before his untimely death at the age of 25.
+Biopic on Tupac Shakur, played by newcomer Demetrius Shipp Jr. The film follows Shakur from his early days in New York City to his evolution into being one of the world's most recognised and influential musical voices before his untimely death.

 BY Tony Stamp Flicks Writer

 All Eyez On Me is hobbled from the start by a clunky framing device.
 Tupac Shakur gives an interview to a documentary crew during his 1995 prison stay, and we episodically flash back to his life as he goes from a kid in Compton to a star in LA.
 It’s a corny approach, saddled with rags-to-riches clichés and the aesthetic of a TV movie....
 More